Content on this page is not recent and has been retained for historical reasons.

-In a previous tutorial, I showed you how you could insert a Flash movie (a SWF file) into your PowerPoint slide -- here are links to tutorials on PowerPoint 2007 and PowerPoint 2010 that explain the use of the Shockwave Flash control in inserting a Flash movie within PowerPoint.
-In addition, PowerPoint 2010 provides another way to insert Flash movies -- this is much more intuitive and simpler, but the resulting Flash movies will play only within PowerPoint 2010 -- older versions including PowerPoint 2007 will not support playback of movies inserted using this process.
+In a previous tutorial, we showed you how to insert a Flash movie (an SWF file) into your PowerPoint slide.
+Here are links to tutorials on PowerPoint 2007 and PowerPoint 2010 that explain the use of the Shockwave Flash control in inserting a Flash movie within PowerPoint.
+In addition, PowerPoint 2010 provides another way to insert Flash movies.
+This is much more intuitive and simpler, but the resulting Flash movies will play only within PowerPoint 2010.
+Older versions including PowerPoint 2007 will not support playback of movies inserted using this process.

-Follow these steps to insert a Flash movie into PowerPoint 2010:
+Follow these steps to insert a Flash movie into PowerPoint 2010 for Windows:

-- Access the Insert tab of the Ribbon and select the Video button under
+- Access the Insert tab of the Ribbon and click the bottom part of the Video button, as shown in Figure 1, below.

 Figure 1: Video button